ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: MPEG4 Main Profile
 Description: The private data is void.
 Channel number and sample rate have to be read from the corresponding audio element.
 Audio stream is stripped from ADTS headers and normal matroska frame based muxing scheme is applied.

 Codec ID: A_AAC/MPEG4/LC
-C  odec Name: Low Complexity
+Codec Name: Low Complexity

-Dscription: The private data is void.
+Description: The private data is void.
 Channel number and sample rate have to be read from the corresponding audio element.
 Audio stream is stripped from ADTS headers and normal matroska frame based muxing scheme is applied.

 Codec ID: A_AAC/MPEG4/LC/SBR